Click through for the Social care 360 sections

 Gross current expenditure

-Adjusted to 2019/20 prices using December 2020 GDP deflators from HM Treasury and calculated difference from 2010/11 budget, calculated per person rate
+Adjusted to 2020/21 prices using September 2021 GDP deflators from HM Treasury and difference calculated from 2010/11 budget, per person rate calculated using mid-year population estimates

-Adjusted to 2019/20 prices using December 2020 GDP deflators from HM Treasury, calculated per person rate
+Adjusted to 2020/21 prices using September 2021 GDP deflators from HM Treasury, per person rate calculated using mid-year population estimates

 Adult Social Care Activity and Finance Report, NHS Digital